MicrosoftDocs/iis-docs/iis/manage/provisioning-and-managing-iis/features-of-the-windows-process-activation-service-was.md

 ## WAS Multi Protocol Support

-WAS not only host the HTTP stack.
+WAS doesn't only host the HTTP stack.
 It can also host other protocols via its Listen Adapter and Worker Process Framework.
 WCF services take advantage of the WAS Multi-Protocol support.
 WCF protocols come with their own Listeners (e.g. the NET.TCP, NET.MSMQ or NET.PIPE Listener).
 These Listeners connect to WAS using the Listener Adapter Interfaces WAS provides.

 Application protocols that take advantage of this infrastructure can host custom application code in the same .NET Application Domain as regular ASP.NET applications.
 They can also take advantage of the protocol-independent services the ASP.NET Hosting Environment provides, for example on-demand compilation, configuration support etc.